 On or about May 12, 2016, Trevor Abramson filed a putative securities class action lawsuit in the United States District Court for the Southern District of New York, or the Court, captioned Abramson v.
-NewLink Genetics Corp., et al., Case 1:16-cv-3545, or the Action.
-Subsequently, the Court appointed Michael and Kelly Nguyen as lead plaintiffs and approved their selection of Kahn, Swick & Foti, LLC as lead counsel in the Action.
+NewLink Genetics Corp., et al., Case 1:16-cv-3545, or the Securities Action.
+Subsequently, the Court appointed Michael and Kelly Nguyen as lead plaintiffs and approved their selection of Kahn, Swick & Foti, LLC as lead counsel in the Securities Action.
 On October 31, 2016, the lead plaintiffs filed an amended complaint which asserts claims under the federal securities laws against the Company, the Company's Chief Executive Officer Charles J. Link, Jr., and the Company's Chief Medical Officer and President Nicholas Vahanian, or collectively, the Defendants.
 The amended complaint alleges the Defendants made material false and/or misleading statements that caused losses to the Company's investors.
 In particular, the lead plaintiffs allege that the Defendants made material misstatements or omissions related to the Phase II and III trials and efficacy of the product candidate algenpantucel-L. The lead plaintiffs do not quantify any alleged damages in the amended complaint but, in addition to attorneys' fees and costs, they seek to recover damages on behalf of themselves and other persons who purchased or otherwise acquired the Company's stock during the putative class period of September 17, 2013 through May 9, 2016, inclusive, at allegedly inflated prices and purportedly suffered financial harm as a result.
 On April 27, 2017, the Court granted the parties' request for leave to brief a motion to dismiss the amended complaint, and ordered the parties to file a stipulation and proposed order setting forth a schedule for the briefing of that motion.
-The Company disputes the claims in the Action and intends to defend against them vigorously.
+On May 15, 2017, the Court ordered the following briefing schedule: motion to dismiss due July 14, 2017, opposition due September 12, 2017, and reply due September 26, 2017.
+The Defendants filed a motion to dismiss on July 14, 2017.
+The Company disputes the claims in the Secu